OCPI

 Benefits of OCPI for EV drivers and EV users

 For drivers, OCPI removes the barriers between different charging networks.
-A single account can be used across multiple providers, making it easier to find charging points, start and stop sessions, and pay without signing up for separate services.
+One account can be used across multiple providers, making it easier to find charging points, start and stop sessions, and pay without signing up for separate services.

-OCPI also supports features like smart charging, allowing drivers to choose the cheapest, fastest, or most environmentally friendly charging option available.
+OCPI also supports smart charging, so drivers can choose the cheapest, fastest, or most environmentally friendly charging option available.
 When integrated with payment systems and payment terminals, it simplifies the entire charging process, from authorisation to billing.

 Ultimately, OCPI improves network reliability and coverage for drivers, while giving operators and service providers the tools to deliver a consistent, user-friendly charging experience.